cetz-package/cetz/src/draw/shapes.typ

     )

-    // center is calculated based on observations of tikz's circular sector and semi circle shapes. let center = if style.mode == "PIE" {
+    // center is calculated based on observations of tikz's circular sector and semi circle shapes. let center = if style.mode != "CLOSE" {
-      // A circular sector's anchor is placed half way between the sector-center and arc-center when the angle is 180deg.
+      // A circular sector's center anchor is placed half way between the sector-center and arc-center when the angle is 180deg.
 At 60deg it is placed 1/3 of the way between, this is mirrored at 300deg. vector.lerp(
         arc-center,
         sector-center,
         if (stop-angle + start-angle) > 180deg { (stop-angle + start-angle) } else { (stop-angle + start-angle) + 180deg } / 720deg
       )
     } else {
-      vector.lerp(
+      // A semi circle's center anchor is placed half way between the sector-center and arc-center, so that is always `center` when the arc is closed.
+Otherwise the point at which compass anchors are calculated from will be outside the lines. vector.lerp(
         arc-center,
         chord-center,